 - Problems keeping a job

 One third to one half of children with ADHD have symptoms of inattention or hyperactivity-impulsivity as adults.
 Adults with ADHD are often able to control behavior and mask problems.

-Call the doctor if you or your child's teachers suspect ADHD.
-You should also tell the doctor about:
+Contact the provider if you or your child's teachers suspect ADHD.
+You should also tell the provider about:

-American Psychiatric Association.
-Diagnostic and statistical manual of mental disorders.
+American Psychiatric Association website.
+Attention-deficit/hyperactivity disorder.
+In: American Psychiatric Association.
+Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
 Arlington, VA: American Psychiatric Publishing.
-2013.
+2013:59-66.

 Prince JB, Wilens TE, Spencer TJ, Biederman J. Pharmacotherapy of attention-deficit/hyperactivity disorder across the lifespan.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 49.

 Urion DK.
-Attention-deficity/hyperactivity disorder.
-In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
+Attention-deficit/hyperactivity disorder.
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 33.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 49.

-Last reviewed on: 2/21/2016
+Last reviewed on: 4/30/2022